Or go to our Shopify Theme Detector directly

 What is dropshipping?
 That is a great question.
-For those of you who are already involved in the world of online retail you may have heard of this business model or you may even be using it already.
+For those of you who are already involved in the world of online retail, you may have heard of this business model or you may even be using it already.
 But for those of you who are new to this and have zero to almost no experience in this industry, dropshipping may be just a word you have read or have heard being thrown around.

 So what exactly is it about dropshipping that makes it so popular in today’s eCommerce space?
-Well, with a regular brick and mortar store or a normal eCommerce shop there is a lot of work that needs to go into it, not just to make it successful but just to get it up and running.
+Well, with a regular brick-and-mortar store or a normal eCommerce shop, there is a lot of work that needs to go into it, not just to make it successful but just to get it up and running.
 You have to decide things like what kind of inventory you will have and how much of it you need to have.
 There are also bills to pay for: the rent, phone, employees, maybe delivery trucks, and the list goes on.
 But with dropshipping the experience of online selling is much more hassle free and can save you a lot of time and money.

 So What is Dropshipping and Why Should You Consider It?

 Now that we have said what dropshipping isn’t let’s briefly talk about what it is.
 With dropshipping you will have a website.
-You can decide if you want to sell one product, several products, whatever it is you think will bring in business.
+You can decide if you want to sell one product, several products, or whatever it is you think will bring in business.
 The difference is that you have minimal to no inventory at all to manage.
 How’s that you ask?
-Because your website is where a customer sees a product, puts in his info and pays for it, but there is a third party supplier that takes care of the rest, the packaging, the delivery, etc. Now let’s get into more detail about what is dropshipping exactly.
+Because your website is where a customer sees a product, puts in his info, and pays for it, but there is a third-party supplier that takes care of the rest, the packaging, the delivery, etc. Now let’s get into more detail about what is dropshipping exactly.